Antiz96/antiz.fr/content/blog/archlinux-official-wsl-image.md

 - Microsoft for showing interest in including an official Arch Linux image in their `WSL` distribution manifest.
 - [klausenbusk](https://github.com/klausenbusk) for helping in [setting up the mirroring of the image](https://gitlab.archlinux.org/archlinux/infrastructure/-/merge_requests/924).
-- [heftig](https://github.com/heftig) for accepting to add the [dzn / microsoft expiremental driver to our mesa package](https://gitlab.archlinux.org/archlinux/packaging/packages/mesa/-/issues/25), allowing to improve the user experience.
+- [heftig](https://github.com/heftig) for accepting to add the [dzn / microsoft experimental driver to our mesa package](https://gitlab.archlinux.org/archlinux/packaging/packages/mesa/-/issues/25), allowing to improve the user experience.
 - [nl6720](https://wiki.archlinux.org/title/User:Nl6720) for providing precious help and hint with the dedicated documentation on the Arch Wiki page.
 - [mhegreberg](https://github.com/mhegreberg) for jumping in as an Arch Linux community member, offering his help to maintain this image.
 - Everyone who shared thoughts & showed interest in the related mail thread & the related RFC as well as everyone that helped along the way regarding the implementation and the documentation in the Wiki.